Synergistic Integration of Large Language Models and Cognitive Architectures for Robust AI: An Exploratory Analysis: Integration Approaches

 Now, case (b) proposes an integration scenario where a CA leverages multimodal LLMs to support both the perception and motor modules of the system.
 At the perception level, the LLM converts external signals (e.g., text and images) into symbolic representations and their relations, along with relevant metadata, which is then stored in the corresponding working memory buffers.
-For instance, we used a description of an image generated by GPT-4\footnote{At the time of writing this paper, OpenAI is holding back GPT-4 image processing features, so we used a natural language description generated with GPT-4 and reported in \cite{zhu:2023}.}, then we provided an in-context learning example to GPT-4 to convert the description into symbolic structures:
+For instance, we used a description of an image generated by GPT-4\footnote{At the time of writing this paper, OpenAI is holding back GPT-4 image processing features, so we used a natural language description generated with GPT-4 and reported in \cite{zhu:2023}.}, then we provided an in-context learning example to ChatGPT to convert the description into symbolic structures:

 As observed in the example, though not entirely accurate, LLMs demonstrate the capability to extract high-level compositional and spatial relationships between entities from a given image/text and then re-express them using symbolic representations.
 After generating and storing these symbolic structures in the working memory, other modules of the CA can access them and perform diverse kinds of cognitive processes.
-Considering our initial example, it is expected that this shared perception of the surroundings will enable both the visually impaired user and the cognitive agent to collaboratively construct shared mental models for navigation, thereby enhancing spatial cognition and situational awareness of the user.
+Considering our initial example, it is expected that this symbolic representation of perceived images will enable both the visually impaired user and the cognitive agent to collaboratively construct shared mental models for navigation, thereby enhancing spatial cognition and situational awareness of the user.
 Conversely, the LLM-based motor module converts the symbol structures that have been stored in the working memory buffers into external actions (e.g., natural language generation, motor control, etc.)